isotopp/isotopp.github.io/_posts/2017-08-13-why-you-cant-have-nice-things.md

 I am an adult with a well paying job, a family and a child.
 Where do I put my time?
 Games last, pretty much.
-I don't have that much of a monetary constraint on my purchases per see, but I have been trained that you never do media, any media, at full price, because it's a rip-off.
+I don't have that much of a monetary constraint on my purchases per se, but I have been trained that you never do media, any media, at full price, because it's a rip-off.

 Also, I have learned that media ages well, so it's kind of okay to let it